How to Increase the Chance of Pregnancy After 35?Fertility Treatment

 Taking essential vitamins during pregnancy

 It is very important to take adequate amounts of folic acid during the first trimester of pregnancy and even before pregnancy.
 It will help prevent birth defects in the baby's spinal cord and brain.
-It should be said that due to the increased risk of birth defects in pregnancy at an advanced age, taking folic acid is more important in older mothers.
+It should be said that taking folic acid is more important in older mothers due to the increased risk of birth defects in pregnancy at an advanced age.

 Maintaining a healthy weight

-Maintaining a healthy weight at any age, especially at an advanced age, can reduce the pregnancy-related risks and increase the chance of having a healthy baby.
+Maintaining a healthy weight at any age, especially after 35, can reduce pregnancy-related risks and increase the chance of having a healthy baby.
 This can also help preserve the mother's health.

 Since consuming alcohol, drugs, and tobacco is forbidden during pregnancy, pregnant women should inform their doctor before taking any medicine or supplement.